MiaRasmussen05/LunationDesign/README.md

    ### fixed bugs
    - ![Image of fixed text problem on sticker page](./assets/images/READMEimages/fixed_text_problem.jpg)
       - On apple products the text on the sticker page moved to be up at the top from all the boxes becouse it was put in absolute position.
-This was fixed by removing absolut postion for the text information and put display inline-grid for all the whole sticker boxes.
+This was fixed by removing absolut postion for the text information and put display inline-grid for all the whole sticker boxes. '

-   ### supported screens and browsers
+      ### Supported screens and browers

-      #### Screens sizes
+      #### Screens
       - The website has responsive design with multiple media queries.
       - Normal desktop
       - 1280px wide and down